TroyNSmith/MMH_Analysis_Package/README.md

 ## How to use
 Ensure that the pixi environment has been activated or all dependencies have been installed locally through an environment manager like mamba or conda.

-For all of the scripts, ensure that your terminal is located within the `src` directory:
+For all of the scripts, ensure that your terminal is currently within the `src` directory:

 ```
 cd src/